 Located at the Moss Landing’s North Harbor Sea Harvest Fish Market sells locally caught and imported seafood.
 Sea Harvest Restaurant features Catch of the Day, Local Rockfish, Crab Cakes, Burgers, and Sandwiches.
 Sea Harvest has an outdoor patio and window seats with a view of the harbor.
 2420 Highway One, Moss Landing, CA 95039.

 Whole Enchilada Market Place & Restaurant

-Whole Enchilada Market started out as a farm produce stand and has evolved into a roadside attraction Along with fresh produce the market sells deli sandwiches, & salads, and delicious smoothies.
+Whole Enchilada Market started as a farm produce stand and has evolved into a roadside attraction.
+Along with fresh produce, the market sells deli sandwiches, & salads, and delicious smoothies.
 Complimentary wine tasting every Friday 5-7 pm.
-Adjacent to the Whole Enchilada Market is the Lighthouse Harbor Grille and the Whole Enchilada Resturant.
+Adjacent to the Whole Enchilada Market is the Lighthouse Harbor Grille and the Whole Enchilada Restaurant.

 Whale Watching and Fishing

 Monterey Bay luxury whale watching trips depart from the closest port to Monterey Submarine Canyon for the best chance to view whales.
 831-600-5103

 Year-round fishing trips.
 Salmon, rockfish, halibut, sea bass. lingcod & albacore.
 Monterey Bay whale watching trips during whale season.
 831-633-2564

 Finally, Moss Landing State Beach offers shore fishing, surfing, windsurfing, and horseback riding.
 Moss state beach is an excellent place for a picnic as the dunes keep you protected from the afternoon winds.